matchaxmoxie/matchaxmoxie/README.md

 ## Design Philosophy

 This portfolio is designed as a journal - forensic documentation of how research becomes practice.
 Every framework, every methodology, every design decision traces back to verifiable sources.
 The journal format reflects the systematic approach: documenting the process, not just the outcomes.
-Every project demonstrates how I deploy agents that make decisions in real-time, process data continuously, and adapt to changing conditions, all while maintaining human oversight and transparent operations.
+Every project demonstrates how I deploy agents that make decisions in real-time, process data continuously, and adapt to changing conditions - all while maintaining human oversight and transparent operations.

 **Key Design Elements:**